chtaube/YOURLS-plugin-gitversion/README.md

 Currently, the plugin does not execute `git describe` directly, but depends on a `version` file that is being updated on each checkout or commit by a Git hook.
 Some simple hook files are included in the `git-hooks/` directory.
-Just copy them into `.git/hooks/` of your YOURLS installation.
+Just copy them into `.git/hooks/` of your YOURLS installation and make them executable (on POSIX like systems: `chmod +x .git/hooks/post-{commit,checkout}`.

-If you already have your own hooks file, add this line to your existing
-file:

-	git describe --long > $GIT_DIR/version

 ## Plugin installation

-Copy the plugin directory `gitversion/` to your YOURLS plugin directory `user/plugins/`.
-The result would look like `user/plugins/gitversion/plugin.php`.
+Copy the directory `gitversion/` from this repository to your YOURLS plugin directory `user/plugins/` (as a result the YOURLS-directory `user/plugins/gitversion` should show the file `plugin.php`).

 Go to the admin panel and activate the plugin *Git Version*.

-Please note, the `version` file will be written on the next checkout or commit.
+Please note, the `version` file will be written on the next *checkout* or *commit*.
 Before that, the plugin simply tell you that it is missing the file.